The Spy Who Came in from the Cold: Plot

-In order to convince the East Germans' of Leamas' potential defection, the Circus demotes Leamas to the finance department, where he starts to exhibit signs of alcoholism.
-He eventually is sacked abruptly on rumours he was stealing money from the Circus' accounts to support the small pension he was granted by his superiors, and is forced to go on the dole.
-Eventually he takes a job in a small run-down library, whilst living in a low quality flat.
-Whilst there, he meets Liz Gold, the secretary of her local Communist Party of Great Britain branch, and the two gradually strike up a friendship, and eventually become lovers.
-After a period of illness reveals the extent of Liz's feelings for him, Leamas confides in her that a day is coming where he will say goodbye and she must not look for him.
+In order to attract the attention of East German intelligence, Control organises Leamas' demotion to the finance department.
+Leamas begins to show signs of alcoholism and is eventually dismissed for fraudulent activity with Circus accounts.
+Leamas is forced onto the dole, lives in a substandard flat, and eventually starts working in a run-down library around local CPGB secretary Liz Gold.
+Leamas and Gold gradually strike up a friendship and eventually become lovers.
+After a period of illness reveals the extent of Liz's feelings for him, Leamas confesses he will soon be forced to say goodbye and she must not look for him.
 A few days later, he says goodbye, and takes the "final plunge" into Control's plan, getting arrested for assault and sentenced to three months in prison.
-Before fully involving himself in the scheme, he makes Control promise to leave Liz alone and out of the remit of the Circus.
+Before fully involving himself in the scheme, however, he forces Control to promise to keep Liz out of the Circus' plans.